FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 This option will add spatially variable infiltration data to the grid from a raster with cells containing CN values.
 Important properties:

--  The raster must have the same coordinate reference system (CRS) as the project.
+.. important::  -  The raster must have the same coordinate reference system (CRS) as the project.
                    If the CRS is missing or is set by the user, save the raster with the correct CRS.

                 -  The best resolution of the grid element CN is achieved when the CN raster pixel size is smaller than the grid element size.

                 -  The raster warp method uses a weighted average to warp the original raster pixels to the cell size pixels.

 1. Click the Calculate